spicy85/fact-forge/replit.md

 - **Admin Configuration System (`/admin`):** Single-page interface for managing scoring methodology:
     - **Scoring Weights:** Adjustable sliders (0-10 scale) for source trust, recency, and consensus weights with live percentage display
     - **Recency Tiers:** Configurable day thresholds and scores for three-tier recency evaluation
+    - **Credible Threshold:** Slider to set minimum trust score (0-100) for sources to be considered credible in multi-source verification (default: 80)
     - **Persistence:** Settings stored in `scoring_settings` table and applied automatically to all new evaluations
     - **Reset Functionality:** One-click restore to default configuration
 - **Score Recalculation System:** Dynamic score synchronization with admin settings: